voteagora/near-merkle-claim/README.md

 cargo near deploy build-reproducible-wasm <account-id>
 ```

-### On/offchain data model
+### On/offchain Data Model

-The merkle root for every campaign is on-chain and is only indexable through the `create_campaign` events.
-The proof artifacts the user supplies, as well as the
+For each campaign, the Merkle root is stored on-chain and can only be discovered by indexing the `create_campaign` events.
+The Merkle proofs submitted by users, as well as the full Merkle tree derived from the CSV, are generated off-chain.

-entire merkle tree generated from the CSV is computed off-chain.
-A provider will obtain the data to populate the CSV with users account ids, lockup contract account,
-and total reward amount accrued.
-This data is indexed and assembled from the `venear.dao` contract on mainnet.
+A data provider collects the information needed to build the CSV—including user account IDs, lockup contract accounts, and total accrued rewards.
+This data is indexed and aggregated from the `venear.dao` contract on mainnet.